 Please can you let me know if you prefer your child not to have a pick and mix (ham/cheese roll) for their school lunch.

 There will be a phonics meeting for reception parents on Tuesday 19th September at 9am. the meeting should only take about 30-40 minutes.

-The children will continue to have PE with Mr Sam Whatling on a Thursday morning.
+The children will have PE with Mr Calver on a Tuesday morning.
 They will need a school PE T-shirt and black or navy shorts.
 They may also need long PE trousers as they may be doing PE outside this term.
 They can wear their school sweatshirt if its chilly.

 They will need trainers (not plimsolls please) this term, so please add these to their bags.

 Please make sure every item is named, as you can imagine, getting 22 children changed and all wearing the same thing can be very confusing for them as everything looks the same.
 They can usually identify their own clothing by smell but it is much more affective with their name inside.

 Year 1 parents.
 Please continue to hear your child read and encourage them to put their books in the box to change when necessary.
 As you know we like to keep their reading books inline with the phonics lessons so sometimes your child may need to keep the book /s for a few days.
 Sometimes it maybe necessary for your child to have a book they have read before, this might be because they have overtaken the phonics lessons or just to boost their confidence.

 also, children in year 1 will receive their homework books as soon as the new books arrive in school. the first piece of homework will be about Autumn if you'd like a head start.